 What is your growing edge?

 Once I asked this question of a young teacher who had applied for a job.
-She initially laughed nervously, unsure about how to impress me as a potential employer with her answer.
+She initially laughed nervously, unsure about how to impress me — as a potential employer — with her answer.
 Yet she caught herself in that line of thinking, processed the question a bit more, and suddenly looked directly at me.
 “That’s a really excellent question,” she said, and went on to talk openly about the challenge of finding a job that not only used her skills but was truly connected with her sense of purpose in life.
 In identifying her growing edge, our interaction suddenly moved from formal to authentic.

-Educational Design Associates is dedicated to that growing edge and authenticity, both in individuals and in organizations.
+Educational Design Associates is dedicated to that growing edge and that authenticity, both in individuals and in organizations.

-— Daniel Kirkpatrick, Principal, Educational Design Associates
+— Daniel Kirkpatrick, Lead Designer, Educational Design Associates